Primary Progressive Multiple Sclerosis

 Relapsing-remitting MS (RRMS)

-Each type might be mild, moderate, or severe.
-MS affects people differently.
+Each type may be mild, moderate, or severe.
+Each type affects people differently.

-With PPMS, neurologic functions get steadily worse in the beginning.
-There are no
+With PPMS, nervous system problems get worse from the beginning.
+There are no symptom

-symptom flare-ups (also called relapses or attacks).
+flare-ups (relapses or attacks).
 And there is no recovery (remission).
+How fast the

-How fast the disease progresses may vary.
+disease gets worse may vary.
 There can be times when things are stable.
+And there

-And there can be periods of short-term (temporary) minor improvements.
-But declining
+can be periods of short-term (temporary) minor improvements.
+But nervous system problems

-with MS have PPMS.
-On average, people with primary-progressive MS start having symptoms
+About 1 in 10 people diagnosed with MS have PPMS.
+On average, people with PPMS start

-Pain (for example, headaches, pain in the legs and feet, back pain, and muscle spasms)
+Pain, such as pain in the legs and feet, back pain, and muscle spasms

 Electric-shock sensations that run down the back and limbs when the neck is bent (Lhermitte